Eadgyth: Life

 Edith was born to the reigning English king Edward the Elder by his second wife, Ælfflæd, and hence was a granddaughter of King Alfred the Great.
 She had an older sister, Eadgifu.
+She apparently spent her early years near Winchester in Wessex, moving about frequently with the court, and may have spent her later youth, with her mother, living for a time at a monastery.

 At the request of the East Frankish king Henry the Fowler, who wished to stake a claim to equality and to seal the alliance between the two Saxon kingdoms, her half-brother King Æthelstan sent his sisters Edith and Edgiva to Germany.
 Henry's eldest son and heir to the throne Otto was instructed to choose whichever one pleased him best.
 Otto chose Edith, according to Hrotsvitha a woman "of pure noble countenance, graceful character and truly royal appearance", and married her in 930.
+In 929 King Otto I had granted the city of Magdeburg to his Edith as dower.
+She had a particular love for the town and often lived there.

 In 936 Henry the Fowler died and his eldest son Otto, Edith's husband, was crowned king at Aachen Cathedral.
 A surviving report of the ceremony by the medieval chronicler Widukind of Corvey makes no mention of his wife having been crowned at this point, but according to Bishop Thietmar of Merseburg's chronicle, Eadgyth was nevertheless anointed as queen, albeit in a separate ceremony.

 As queen consort, Edith undertook the usual state duties of a "First Lady": when she turns up in the records it is generally in connection with gifts to the state's favoured monasteries or memorials to holy women and saints.
 In this respect she seems to have been more diligent than her now widowed and subsequently sainted mother-in-law, Queen Matilda, whose own charitable activities only achieve a single recorded mention from the period of Eadgyth's time as queen.
 There was probably rivalry between the Benedictine Monastery of St Maurice founded at Magdeburg by Otto and Eadgyth in 937, a year after coming to the throne, and Matilda's foundation Quedlinburg Abbey, intended by her as a memorial to her husband, the late King Henry.
 Edith accompanied her husband on his travels, though not during battles.
 While Otto fought against the rebellious dukes Eberhard of Franconia and Gilbert of Lorraine in 939, she spent the hostilities at Lorsch Abbey.
+In 941 she effected a reconciliation between her husband and his mother.

 Like her brother, Æthelstan, Edith was devoted to the cult of their ancestor Saint Oswald of Northumbria and was instrumental in introducing this cult into Germany after her marriage to the emperor.
 Her lasting influence may have caused certain monasteries and churches in the Duchy of Saxony to be dedicated to this saint.

-Eadgyth's death in 946 at a relatively young age, in her thirties, was unexpected.
+Eadgyth's death in 946 at around the age of thirty-six, was unexpected.
 Otto apparently mourned the loss of a beloved spouse.
 He married Adelaide of Italy in 951.